Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 To solidify your understanding, here’s a summary of the core concepts discussed:

 - Social Recovery Wallet: A type of wallet, often a smart contract wallet, that uses a single signing key for everyday transactions but allows a pre-selected group of "guardians" to help recover access or change the signing key if the original is lost or compromised.

+- Multi-sig Wallet: A wallet requiring M-of-N signatures from a pre-defined set of authorized keys to approve transactions, enhancing security by distributing control.